jkendall327/waifu2x-ncnn-vulkan-gui/README.md

 If you have both of those installed, there's nothing weird with the build so you should be able to just clone and build the solution.

+## Known issues

+Due to a bug in how Avalonia handles non-Latin characters on Linux, the app may crash on startup with a message about not being able to load a default font-family.

+If this happens, launch the app with a modified locale environment variable:

+`LC_ALL=C [executable path here]`

 ## Contributions

 Highly welcome!